-- Hildegard of Bingen - She is also referred to as the "Sibyl of the Rhine," Hildegard was not only an abbess but also a writer, composer and founded the science of natural history in Germany.
+- Hildegard of Bingen - Often referred to as the "Sibyl of the Rhine," Hildegard oversaw an abbey and was also a writer and composer.
+She founded the science of natural history in Germany.
 Her name is German and means "comrade in arms."

-- Teresa of Avila - She is one of the first two women to become Doctors of the Church.
-She wrote the treatise Interior Castle and is the patron saint of people with serious illness and people who need grace or who are persecuted and mocked for religious piety.
-The name means "to harvest" and has origins in the Italian, Spanish and Portuguese languages.
+- Teresa of Avila - She wrote the treatise Interior Castle and is the patron saint of people who need grace or who are persecuted for religious piety.
+Her name has origins in the Italian, Spanish and Portuguese languages.

 Uncommon Female Saint Names

-- Anastasia of Sirmium - She is called "Delivered from Potions" and is the patron saint of people who have been poisoned, as well as martyrs, widows and weavers.
+- Anastasia of Sirmium - She is called "Delivered from Potions" and is the patron saint of martyrs, widows, and weavers. as well as people who have been poisoned.
 Her name means "resurrection" in Greek.

-- Dymphna - An Irish saint who is the patron of people with mental illness, nervous disorders and incest victims.
+- Dymphna - An Irish saint, Dymphna is a patroness of people with mental illness and disorders of the nervous system.
 Her name is Celtic and means "young deer."

-- Faustina - This saint is called the "Apostle of Divine Mercy" and known for her diary recounting her visions of Jesus.
-The name is Latin and means "fortunate."
+- Faustina - Often called the "Apostle of Divine Mercy," Faustina is known for her diary recounting her visions of Jesus.
+Her name is Latin and means "fortunate."

-- Gemma Galgani - An Italian saint known as the "gem of Christ" and the "Daughter of the Passion."
-She is the patron saint of pharmacists, students, paratroopers and parachutists, as well as people with headaches, migraines, back pain, and back injuries.
+- Gemma Galgani - An Italian saint known as the "gem of Christ" and the "Daughter of the Passion," she is the patron saint of pharmacists, students, paratroopers, and parachutists.
 Her name is Latin and means "precious stone."

-- Gianna Molla - A pediatrician and patron saint of doctors, pregnant mothers and unborn children.
-She was the first female doctor and working mother to be canonized.
+- Gianna Molla - A pediatrician and patron saint of doctors, pregnant mothers, and unborn children, Gianna Molla was the first female doctor and working mother to be canonized.
 Her name is Italian for "God is gracious."

-- Gobnait - A medieval Irish saint who is the patron saint of bees.
+- Gobnait - A medieval Irish saint, Gobnait is the patron saint of bees.
 She is also referred to as Abigail or Deborah.
-The name means "little smith" in the Celtic language.
+The name Gobnait means "little smith" in the Celtic language.

-- Jacinta Marto - Patron of prisoners, people who are ill, and people who are persecuted for their religious faith.
-The name is Greek for "beautiful" or "Hyacinth" and in Spanish it means "purple" or "Hyacinth."
+- Jacinta Marto - She is the patroness of prisoners, people who are ill, and people who are persecuted for their religious faith.
+The name Jacinta is Greek for "beautiful."
+In Spanish, it means "hyacinth."

-- Odilia of Cologne - She is the patron saint of good eyesight.
-Her name means "wealth" and comes from the German.
+- Odilia of Cologne - Another virgin martyr, Odilia of Cologne is the patron saint of good eyesight.
+Her name means "wealth" and comes from German.

-- Philomena - The patron saint of desperate people and lost causes, as well as children of all ages and virgins.
-The name means "lover of strength" in Greek.
+- Philomena - Saint Philomena is the patron saint of babies, children of all ages, virgins, and forgotten causes.
+Her name means "lover of strength" in Greek.

-- Ursula - She is the patron saint of archers, orphans, female students and of England.
-Her name is from Latin and means "small female bear."
+- Ursula - She is the patron saint of archers, orphans, female students, and the country of England.
+Her name is from Latin and means "little bear."

-- Zita - She is an Italian saint who is the patron of maids, domestic servants, waiters and waitresses.
-She is also prayed to when help is needed to find lost keys.
-Her name comes from Italian and means "female child or maiden."
+- Zita - She is an Italian saint who is the patron of maids, domestic servants, and food servers.
+People pray to her for help finding lost keys.
+Her name comes from Italian and means "female child" or "maiden."

 Female Saint Names of African Descent

 - Felicitas - She died with St. Perpetua in the Roman games under Emperor Severus and was one of the first martyred Christians.
-She is the patron saint of mothers, butchers and ranchers.
+She is the patron saint of mothers, ranchers, and butchers.
 The name is Latin and means "good fortune and happiness."

 - Josephine Bakhita - She was born in Sudan and sold into slavery as a child.
-She is the patron saint of Sudan and survivors of human trafficking.
-Her name is from Hebrew and means "God will add."
+She is the patron saint of her home country and a survivor of human trafficking.
+Her name is from Hebrew and means "God will increase."

 - Katherine Drexel - She established around 50 missions in the U.S. to help Native Americans.
 She is the patron saint of racial justice and philanthropists.
-The name comes from the Greek and means "pure."
+Her name comes from Greek and means "pure."

-- Maura of Antinoe - An Egyptian laywoman who was martyred with her husband, Saint Timothy, in the third century.
-Her name means "dark-skinned" in Greek.
+- Maura of Antinoe - An Egyptian laywoman, she was martyred with her husband, Saint Timothy, in the third century.
+The name Maura means "dark-skinned" in Greek.

-- Thaïs - An Egyptian saint who was once a famous courtesan who repented and converted to Christianity, her story is the subject of books, movies and plays.
-The name originates from the Greek and means "beautiful goddess."
+- Thaïs - An Egyptian saint, she was a famous courtesan who repented and converted to Christianity.
+Her story is the subject of books, movies, and plays.
+The name originates from Greek and means "beautiful goddess."

-- Victoria of Albitina - A 4th century saint who was a North African noble.
-The name is Latin and means "conqueror."
+- Victoria of Albitina - This 4th-century saint was a North African noble.
+The name Victoria is Latin and means "victory."